sjpierce/CSTAT.RR2025v2/README.md

 <div id="ref-Pierce-RN8764" class="csl-entry">

-Pierce, S. J. (2025, Ocotober 2). *Reproducible research: Principles, practices, and tools for generating reproducible statistical analyses and reports* \[Online seminar\].
+Pierce, S. J. (2025, October 2). *Reproducible research: Principles, practices, and tools for generating reproducible statistical analyses and reports* \[Online seminar\].
 Center for Statistical Training and Consulting webinar series on Responsible and Ethical Conduct of